MSCRATCH/PHPU_2.6.1/README.md

 ## PHPU_2.6.1

-PHPU_2.6.1 is a PHP and MySQL based CMS that has been written procedurally.
+PHPU_2.6.1 is a lightweight, procedural PHP and MySQL based CMS designed for simplicity, flexibility, and security.
+Its clean structure makes it easy to extend, customize, and maintain.
-It has a simple structure, so it can easily be expanded.

 *Technologies*